-Bio William Howard Taft
+Bio William McKinley

 Artists often use studies or sketches to develop their final compositions, and this is especially true of portrait painters.
 Prominent subjects have busy schedules, and few subjects are more prominent—or busy—than United States presidents.
 Quick sketches capture the angle of the face, the positioning of the figure, the selection of clothing and accessories, and even ideas for the background.
 One finds these studies in watercolor, pencil, charcoal, or chalk, or even as small oil paintings.
 The portrait of Eleanor Roosevelt by Douglas Chandor includes the studies as part of the formal portrait.
 Sometimes these spontaneous impressions are more revealing than the finished product.